Hull4Progress/OPUS-insights-engine/Producing_Requested_Outputs/README.md

   - this_year
   - this_month

-Additional functions/subfunctions will be needed for the other panels.
+Additional functions/subfunctions will be developed for the other panels.